-Its construction, commissioned by the Colonna family, started in the 14th and lasted for over five centuries.
-This has led to the overlapping of different architectural styles according to different epochs of the reconstructions both in the interiors and exteriors of the palace.
+Its construction, commissioned by the Colonna family, started in the 14th century and took over five centuries to complete.
+This led to the overlapping of different architectural styles according to the different epochs of construction both of the interiors and exteriors of the palace.

-The Colonna family comes from the small town of Colonna, nearby Rome, from which it takes its name and dates back to the 12th century.
-The family still has been residing in this palace for 8 centuries.
+The Colonna family dates back to the 12th century and comes from the small town of Colonna, near Rome, hence the name .
+The family still has been resident in this palace for 8 centuries.

 One of the family members: Oddone Colonna, was elected Pope under the name of Martin V in 1417 and the Palace became the Pontifical Seat until his death in 1431.

-Because of the good relationship between the family and Emperor Charles V, the palace was saved from destruction (spared), in 1527, during the sack of Rome and offered protection to more than three thousand Roman citizens.
+Because of the good relationship between the family and Emperor Charles V, the palace was spared from destruction in 1527 during the sack of Rome, and offered protection to more than three thousand Roman citizens.